kdshamika/wind-speed-analysis/README.md

 ## Overview

 This project explores the historical wind speed data of a specific site, analysing wind speed variability and trends from January 1st, 1993 to March 3rd, 2023.
 The data is recorded at 30-minute intervals and is used to provide insights for a company involved in energy generation and selling energy to the spot market.
-The analysis focuses on identifying key observations such as fluctuations, trends, and their potential impact on energy generation and supply stability.
+The analysis identifies key observations such as fluctuations, trends, seasonality of wind speed and their potential impact on energy generation and supply stability.

 ## Data Description